 Just the other day, my children and I were discussing the etymology (i.e., derivation) of the word “eggnog.”
 According to Wikipedia, the drink may have originated in England, and it is possible that it developed from a drink called “posset,” a beverage made of hot milk.
 Eggnog’s second syllable, “nog,” seems to have come from the word “noggin” which is from 16th century English and appears to mean “small cup or mug.”

-This Eggnog recipe is based on Alton Brown’s eggnog.
-However, my eggnog recipe is very low in sugar and high in fat which would make it a great dish for someone that is following a keto diet during the holidays.
+Based on Alton Brown’s eggnog recipe, my Low-Carb Eggnog is very low in sugar and high in fat which makes it the perfect treat if you’re following a Keto Diet during the holidays.
 Yes!
 It’s keto eggnog!

 This recipe contains raw eggs.
-For me that is not a problem, I’ve been feasting on raw eggs since I was a child, when I made the toll house cookie recipe almost every day after school while my mom was at work –I haven’t ever had an issue with raw eggs, in fact, sometimes I wonder if I tolerate raw eggs better than cooked eggs.
-If you are concerned with consuming raw eggs, check out Alton Brown’s method for making Eggnog with a cooked egg base.
-If you are dairy-free and egg-free try my Vegan Eggnog recipe!
+For me that is not a problem, I’ve been feasting on raw eggs since I was a child, when I made the toll house cookie recipe almost every day after school while my Mom was at work.
+I haven’t ever had an issue with raw eggs, in fact, sometimes I wonder if I tolerate raw eggs better than cooked eggs.
+If you are concerned check out my Vegan Eggnog recipe!
+Yes, it’s an egg-free, dairy-free eggnog.

 As you all know, I don’t like turning eating into a mathematical exercise!
 That’s why I don’t use nutrition information, I just eat healthy and low-carb.
 If you need nutrition information, hop on over to myfitnesspal.com.
-If I ever do turn this site into a membership site and charge a fee, I will certainly provide nutrition info, as I understand that many like to use it.
-At this point however, while the recipes are free, it is not economically feasible for me to provide such a service.
+I discuss this subject a bit more in a post called Nutrition Information.

 If you want to make this Eggnog bright yellow, add ⅛ teaspoon of turmeric.
 The color is stunning and turmeric is a super spice that has numerous health benefits including detoxification of the liver.
 The batch I made for the photograph above does not have tumeric in it.
 The froth in the eggnog in the photo is from the foamy egg whites that have risen to the top.